The language of piano is harmony and it's expected of piano players to move between keys as if they moved between rooms in their home.

 All piano players can learn to think in harmony and conquer the keyboard.
 From the very beginning.

 I invest a lot of time in a lesson with basics, more so than with pieces, always working on the player's sound, understanding of harmony or their capacity to react.
-Whenever I do this, I'm positively surprised with the effects and the success, as are my students.
+Whenever I do this, the effects and benefits are fantastic.

 I'm happy to share my experience with you and hope that you can gain some insights from it, either as a player or as a teacher.
 If this process is interesting for you, you can download a free guide and a checklist for you to print (including circle of fifths).